 6. How to minimise chafing?

-Chamois creams not only helps minimize the chances of chaffing, but it also helps prevent inflammations, soothes the skin and prevent saddle sores.
+Chamois creams help minimize the chances of chafing and help prevent inflammation, soothe the skin, and prevent saddle sores.